 The last session of the Symposium will consist of Work-in-Progress reports (WiPs).
 This session offers short presentations about work in progress, new results, or timely topics.
-Speakers should submit a one- or two-paragraph abstract to sec04wips@ usenix.org by 6:00 p.m.
-PDT on Wednesday, August 11, 2004.
-Make sure to include your name, affiliation, and the title of your talk.
-The accepted abstracts will be posted on the Symposium Web site.
+Speakers should submit a one- or two-paragraph abstract to sec05wips@usenix.org by 6:00 p.m.
+EST on Wednesday, August 3, 2005.
+Make sure to include your name, your affiliation, and the title of your talk.
+The accepted abstracts and session schedule will be posted on the conference Web site.
 The time available will be distributed among the presenters, with each speaker allocated between 5 and 10 minutes.
 The time limit will be strictly enforced.
-The schedule of presentations will be posted at the Symposium and on the Symposium Web site.